habuka036/wakame-vdc-wiki/en/install-guide.md

 Of course we can't start any instances if we don't have a machine image to instantiate.
 For this guide we are just going to download a simple machine image containing Ubuntu 10.04 (Lucid Lynx).

 Wakame-vdc's default directory for keeping images is `/var/lib/wakame-vdc/images`.
-Unfortunately the rpm packages don't create that directory automatically for us yet.
-Create it manually.
+Create it.

     sudo mkdir -p /var/lib/wakame-vdc/images